ncatlab/nlab-content/pages/0/0/5/1/1500/content.md

 ### Relation to pivotal and spherical categories

-Fusion categories were first systematically studied by [[Etingof]], Nikshych and [[Ostrik]] in [On fusion categories](http://arxiv.org/abs/math/0203060).
+Fusion categories were first systematically studied by [Etingof, Nikshych & Ostrik 2005](#EtingofNikshychOstrik05).
 This paper listed many examples and proved many properties of fusion categories.
 One of the important conjectures made in that paper was the following:

 +-- {: .num_theorem}
 ###### Conjecture (Etingof, Nikshych, and Ostrik)